 For more stubborn semi-permanent dyes, or colors that need to be gone quickly, you can try a Vitamin C treatment.
 You can mix crushed vitamin C tablets with dish washing liquid and use that to wash your hair.
 If you have a sensitive scalp, anti-dandruff shampoo will do the trick as well but it may be slower.
 This works great for removing semi-permanent dyes that are vegetable based, like Manic Panic and Directions.

 Hair Dye Removers And Bleaches

 Many manufacturers of vivid semi-permanent hair colors have released products designed to extract them from hair.
-Those extractors are not the same ones used for permanent and semi-permanent dyes, and are specific for fashion colors, rainbow colors and other color depositing glosses.
-Performance may vary, but they can be a good thing to try if your hair is damaged by the bleaching and you can’t get rid of the remnants of the unicorn hair shade you have been trying to change.
+Those extractors are not the same ones used for permanent and semi-permanent dyes.
+They are specific for fashion colors, rainbow colors and other color depositing glosses.
+Performance may vary, but they can be a good thing to try if your hair is damaged by the bleaching and you can’t get rid of the remnants of a unicorn hair shade.

 Bleach can be used to finish removing semi-permanent hair dyes if you want to dye your hair another light color.
 Otherwise you can use a darker dye on top of the faded dye to achieve a natural brunette or dark blonde (but be careful with the undertones, as you can end up with muddy green hair).

-We hope to have answered all your questions about semi-permanent dye, from how often can you dye your hair to how to get hair dye out of hair or how long does semi permanent hair color last, but feel free to ask anything we missed in the comments!
+We hope to have answered all your questions about semi-permanent dye, from how often can you dye your hair to how to get hair dye out of hair or how long does semi permanent hair color last, Feel free to ask anything we missed in the comments!